Supply Chain Management MSc

 The Department of Business has many active and productive ERASMUS partnerships with institutes of higher education throughout Europe, as well as other forms of partnership and exchange with universities in Europe, USA, Korea, Jordan and Australia.

 You will be able to take advantage of this excellent departmental network to set up supplementary study options abroad.
-In some cases there are even opportunities to earn a second degree while studying abroad.

 In addition, the Department’s internship coordinator can halp you to find a place for an internship in Germany or abroad.
 The internship semester can also be an alternative way of earning further credit points if your Bachelor's degree is only worth 180 credit points (ECTS).